Levite's concubine: Finding new wives

-According to the Book of Judges 20:15–18, the strength of the armies numbered 26,000 men on the Benjamin side (of whom only 700 from Gibeah), and 400,000 men on the other side.
+According to the Book of Judges 20:15–18, the strength of the armies numbered 26,000 men on the Benjamin side (of whom only 700 were from Gibeah), and 400,000 men on the other side.

 Rabbinical interpretation

 R. Ebiathar and R. Yonatan explained that this incident shows that a person should never abuse his household, for in this narrative it resulted in the death of tens of thousands of Israelites in the ensuing warfare.
 What happens within the small family unit is reflective of society as a whole, and marital peace is the basis for every properly functioning society.
-According to some rabbinical commentators, Phineas sinned due to his not availing his servitude of Torah instruction to the masses at the time leading up to the battle of Gibeah.
+According to some rabbinical commentators, Phinehas sinned due to his not availing his servitude of Torah instruction to the masses at the time leading up to the battle of Gibeah.
 In addition, he also failed to address the needs of relieving Jephthah of his vow to sacrifice his daughter.
 As consequence, the high priesthood was taken from him and temporarily given to the offspring of Ithamar, essentially Eli and his sons.